 If you’re venturing into the world of the video platform as a creator or the manager of a future famous YouTuber then you should be well versed in the type of content that gets the most views on the website.

-Here’s a list of the 20 types of videos that get the most views on YouTube.
+Without further ado, here’s a list of the 20 types of videos that get the most views on YouTube.
 SPOILER ALERT: Octuplets don’t make the list.

 20 – Cooking

 Much like Nigella teaches us to make that perfect Squid Spaghetti, these channels show recipes step by step.
 The only difference is that on YouTube they’re allowed a bit more creativity.